On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of approximation hardness for traditional methods

-To make firm points of comparison, alongside the simulations of spectrally folded optimization itself we extensively benchmarked high-depth QAOA and quasi-greedy~\cite{bellitti2021entropic,kowalsky20213} classical algorithms on these instances.
-For our high-depth QAOA simulations, we formulated our algorithm to mimic trotterized time evolution over a total time $t_f$, with:
+To make firm points of comparison, alongside the simulations of spectrally folded optimization itself we extensively benchmarked high-depth TAQC on these instances.
+For our high-depth TAQC simulations, we formulated our algorithm to approximate continuous time evolution over a total time $t_F$, with:

-In all the presented data we used $t_f=N/32$ and $dt \simeq 0.05$.
-Individual shots use a random evolution time between $2t_f/3$ and $4t_f/3$; this runtime averaging produces substantially more reliable scaling, particularly when probabilities are small.
-These parameters were chosen by trial and error for smaller systems; we observed that the probabilities of finding the ground state and other low-energy states increased sublinearly with $t_f$ beyond this point.
+In all the presented data we used $t_F=N/32$ and $dt \simeq 0.05$.
+Individual shots use a random evolution time between $2t_F/3$ and $4t_F/3$; this runtime averaging produces substantially more reliable scaling, particularly when probabilities are small.
+These parameters were chosen by trial and error for smaller systems; we observed that the probabilities of finding the ground state and other low-energy states increased sublinearly with $t_F$ beyond this point.
 The relative improvements of the probabilities of returning low-lying states were similarly sublinear.
-No sophisticated numerical or iterative optimization methods were used, for the reasons discussed in section~\ref{nofinetune}.
+As discussed in section~\ref{nofinetune}, we focused TAQC rather than QAOA to avoid the overhead of angle optimization and to have easily interpretable results.
+No numerical or iterative optimization methods were used, nor was any per-instance tuning employed, for this algorithm or any other algorithm in this work.

-The results of our QAOA simulations, of 1000 random PPSPs for each choice of $N$ running from 8 to 30, are shown in Fig.~\ref{qaoafig}.
+The results of our TAQC simulations, of 1000 random PPSPs for each choice of $N$ running from 8 to 30, are shown in Fig.~\ref{qaoafig}.
 The probability of finding the ground state, shown in Fig.~\ref{QAOA_HD_fig}, decays exponentially with an exponent very close to that in Eq.~(\ref{Om0AQC}), which we find remarkable given the simplifying assumptions in that derivation, and that it does not use the more sophisticated techniques used to compute tunneling rates between semiclassical minima.
 Further, this exponent displays only small variations with constraint density and is nearly identical in all four cases.
 Smaller system studies for other constraint densities all yielded very similar results for $P_{\mathrm{GS}}$, as predicted by Eq.~(\ref{Om0AQC}).